 I’m hoping that TransLink will release the GPS data officially for developers.
 They’ve said after April 2012 on Twitter, so I’m crossing my fingers.

 Contact me if you would like access to the site.
 Since the current site hammers TransLink’s servers I’m trying to tread lightly.
 Once official GPS data is used I will open it to the public, but I don’t really see this being used by the public as it is quite enthusiast-oriented.

-Update: The site has been updated to use TransLink’s official data feed for real time bus data, so here’s the link: http://tcomm.bustrainferry.com.
-More info on this site can be found on my T-Comm project info page.
+Update: The site has been updated to use TransLink’s official data feed for real time bus data, so here’s the link: https://tcomm.bustrainferry.com.
+More updated info on this project can be found on my T-Comm project info page.

 3 thoughts on “Side Project 1: Real Time Bus Map in Vancouver”